jwebster2469/ChatGPT-store/README.md

 Sourceduty currently has `25` GPTs that will be monetized.

-Approximately `16000` conversations have been generated so far.
+Approximately `16000` chats have been generated so far.

 Listed below are `282` custom built GPTs sorted into `23` different categories: